Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 27-Kubernetes Volumes - Persistent Storage - PV, PVC, StorageClass, hostPath/README.md

 | **ReadWriteOncePod (RWOP)** (Introduced in v1.29) | The volume can be mounted as read-write by **only one Pod across the entire cluster**.                 | Ensuring exclusive access to a volume for a single Pod, such as in tightly controlled workloads. | **Block Storage** (e.g., Amazon EBS with `ReadWriteOncePod` enforcement) |

 ---
+While there are exceptions, block storage is typically designed for single-system access, offering low-latency performance ideal for databases and high-throughput applications.
+On the other hand, file storage is generally intended for shared access across multiple systems, making it suitable for collaborative environments and workloads that require concurrent access.
+However, it's important to note that in some cases, block storage may be shared, and file storage may be used by a single system based on specific architecture or application needs.

 ### **Explanation of Storage Types**